 "He's the grand-daddy of the offense," Dansby jokes.
 "He's like 50 years old."

 "Yeah, I'm the grand-daddy," Wynn laughs.
-"I've got to be the oldest guy
+"I've got to be the oldest guy on the defense."

 Actually, Joe Babey's got him beat by well over a year.
 But what's important isn't the age, it's the experience.
 Renaldo Wynn exudes experience.

 "I've been around for a long time," he remembers.
 "But I've had a lot to learn.
 I think that this year with me and Alton (Maiden) and Melvin, we really have guys with experience."

 However, he did not feel that he had enough experience to head to the next level after last season.
 Many an Irish fan wondered where Wynn would be after the 1995 season as a possible spot in the NFL seemed to be in his immediate future.

 "I really thought hard about whether or not to stay," Wynn acknowledges.
 "I really didn't think that I had gotten as good as I felt I could here.
 I hadn't reached the edge where I felt I could move on."